hrishikeshghosh/Forecast/README.md

 Created using react js and react hooks

-Deployed on Netlify fro preview: https://sharp-shockley-1199c6.netlify.app
+Deployed on Netlify for preview: https://sharp-shockley-1199c6.netlify.app

 Screenshots: